Looking to raise your ACT Scores?

 Does the participant need to have taken the ACT before in order to get accepted?

-Yes, we do require the student to have previously taken the ACT in order to get accepted.
+Yes, we do prefer the student to have previously taken the ACT in order to get accepted.
+It is possible for students that have not taken the ACT before to be accepted into the camp.
 It is helpful if a student has had some exposure to the test prior to attending the program.

 How are students selected for the ACT Academy?